Blue Moon (1934 song): Other charting versions

 American swing era singer Billy Eckstine did a cover version of "Blue Moon" that reached the Billboard charts in 1949.
 It was released by MGM Records as catalog number 10311.
 It first reached the Juke Box chart on March 5, 1949, and lasted three weeks on the chart, peaking at number 21.

 American jazz singer Mel Tormé did a cover version of "Blue Moon" that reached the Billboard charts in 1949.
 It was released by Capitol Records as catalog number 15428.
 It first reached the Best Seller chart on April 8, 1949, and lasted five weeks on the chart, peaking at number 20.
 The record was a two-sided hit, as the flip side, "Again", also charted.

+Ray Conniff recorded the song in early 1964, it "bubbled under" the Hot 100, reaching No. 19.

 American country music group the Mavericks covered the song for the soundtrack of the 1995 film Apollo 13.
 Their version peaked at number 57 on the RPM Country Tracks chart in Canada.
 It also charted on the RPM Adult Contemporary Tracks chart, peaking at number 15.
 A music video was produced, directed by Todd Hallowell.

 British singer Rod Stewart recorded the song with Eric Clapton for Stewart's 2004 album Stardust: The Great American Songbook, Volume III.
 Their version was released as a single in early 2005 and peaked at number 23 on the Billboard Adult Contemporary chart in the US.

+The Frank Sinatra version was featured in the 2010 Obsidian Entertainment video game Fallout: New Vegas on the in-game radio "Radio New Vegas" and in the opening cinematic.